King Mahanama

 Mahanama was King of Anuradhapura in the 5th century, whose reign lasted from 412 to 434.
 He succeeded his brother Upatissa I as King of Anuradhapura and was succeeded by his son Soththisena.

 According to the chronicles at first, this Mahanama was a monk and had an illicit relationship with the queen of Upathissa I. Then with the help of the queen he killed Upathissa and become king while placing the Queen of King Upathissa as his queen too.
 Anyway, after being king he has deeply devoted himself to Buddhism.

 During his time Abhayagiriya Monastery complex had become a larger wider and more powerful monastery than any other monastery in the country.
-As the guardian of the Tooth Relic of Lord Buddha, it becomes famous worldwide.
+As the guardian of the Tooth Relic of The Buddha, it becomes famous worldwide.
 With the environment of different ideas and different viewpoints, it transforms into semi university state and becomes a placement for keeping a thousand types of Buddhist scripture.
 Not only Buddhist scripture but it also was kept other knowledge in their too.
 So this is the very reason many foreign students came to Sri Lanka to study here.
 Not only Buddhist monks worldwide especially in India, and the Southeast Asian region countries, China and also normal scholars had the opportunity to study that knowledge.

-So during his reign, there came special foreign travellers to Lanka and among those most, were Buddhist monks.
+So during his reign, there came special foreign travellers to Lanka and among those, most were Buddhist monks.

-The first one was, a famous traveller Faxian who came to Lanka in A.D.410 and lived two years in Abhayagiriya viharaya.
-According to his records at that time there were 3000 monks residents in the Maha Vihara monastery complex while the Abhayagiriya monastery complex could host residents for 5000 monks.
-As well as Abhayagiriya had become guardians of the Tooth relic, Bowl relic and Heir relic of Lord Buddha.
-As well as he said was saw the worship of Tooth Relic was held for a total of 90 days with the participation of thousands of civilians which was held in a special building made in the Abhayagiri monastery complex area.
-During his living time in the country he was taken Vinaya Pitaka (discipline system)of Mahinsashak (School) and Dirgagama and Samyukthagama sutras from this monastery and taken to China.
+The first one was a famous traveller Faxian who came to Lanka in A.D.410 and lived two years in Abhayagiriya viharaya.
+According to his records at that time there were 3000 monks resident in the Maha Vihara monastery complex while the Abhayagiriya monastery complex could host 5000 monks.
+As well, Abhayagiriya had become guardians of the Tooth relic, Bowl relic and Heir relic of The Buddha.
+As well as these he saw the worship of Tooth Relic which was held for a total of 90 days with the participation of thousands of civilians, which was held in a special building in the Abhayagiri monastery complex area.
+During his time living in the country he took the Vinaya Pitaka (discipline system) of Mahinsashak (School) and Dirgagama and Samyukthagama sutras from this monastery and taken to China.